As a teacher I aim to cultivate a sense of wonder at philosophical questions, and to turn that response into careful, rigorous inquiry.

 The Ethics, Politics, and Law of Accountability

-Philosophy in the Islamic World (medieval - contemporary)
+Philosophy in the Islamic World: Reason and Emotion

 As Sections Leader